frozn/TipTac/README.md

 - option "General->Show Who Targets the Unit" now evaluates the visible nameplates when ungrouped
 - added option "Reactions->Show the unit's reaction as icon"
 - added unit reaction for honored, revered and exalted NPCs
+- added option "Special->Hide Specialization & Class Text" to strip the specialization & class text from the tooltip introduced with df 10.1.5
 - added showing/hiding of options to WoW's interface options
 - classic era: fixed lua errors in talents module regarding GetSpecialization() and GetInspectSpecialization()
 - classic era: added missing styling of auras